Lifting trianguline Galois representations along isogenies: Lifting strict triangulations

-If $W$ is strictly triangulable of parameter $\ueta$ in the sense of \cite[Definition 6.3.1]{kedpotxia}, then it is split strictly triangulable of parameter $\ueta$ according to our definition.
-We do not know if the converse is true: inside of a triangulable $B$-pair $W$ of some parameter one may have distinct extensions by isomorphic rank $1$ $B$-pairs (as prescribed by the parameter) of some step of the triangulation, so that $W$ is not strictly triangulable, but only be able to complete one of these extensions to a triangulation.
+\begin{rem} If $W$ is strictly triangulable of parameter $\udelta$ in the sense of \cite[Definition 6.3.1]{kedpotxia}, then it is strictly split triangulable of ordered parameter $\udelta$ according to our definition.
+We do not know if the converse is true: inside of a triangulable $B$-pair $W$ of some parameter one may have distinct extensions by isomorphic rank $1$ $B$-pairs (as prescribed by the parameter) of some step of the triangulation, so that $W$ is not strictly triangulable, but only be able to complete one of these extensions to a triangulation. \end{rem}

-\begin{rem} If $\cW=(W_i)_{1\le i\le n}$ is a strict triangulation of a $\BPKE$-pair $W$, then every quotient $W_i/W_j$, $j\leq i$, inherits from $\cW$ a triangulation that is necessarily strict (if it weren't, we would be able to build in an obvious way a triangulation of $W$ distinct from $\cW$ but of the same parameter as $\cW$). \end{rem}
+\begin{rem} If $\cW=(W_i)_{1\le i\le n}$ is a strict triangulation of a $\BPKE$-pair $W$, then every quotient $W_i/W_j$, $j\leq i$, inherits from $\cW$ a triangulation that is necessarily strict: if it weren't, we would be able to build in an obvious way a triangulation of $W$ distinct from $\cW$ but of the same parameter as $\cW$. \end{rem}